augustinsangam/crazyflie-project/README.md

 * Use `lsusb` command to make sure you have your **Crazyradio PA** connected to your host.

-* Your **Crazyflie 2.X** must be in bootloader mode.
-  Press the On/Off button on the crazyflie for 3 seconds to enter Bootloader mode.
-The two blue LEDs will blink.

 ## Build and launch everything

 We have everything in the Docker images.
 You need to build them and launch the containers.